Down the World: Mervil's Ambition: Development and release

 Hikaru Kanematsu was the game's sound producer while Los Angeles-based Jeff and Rob Pfeifer composed the music.
 The English language music theme played during the game's introduction has fully-voiced, digitized lyrics.
 This was a rarity for a cartridge-based game and Down the World was the first Super Famicom game to do so.
 The same technique would be used in Namco's 1995 RPG Tales of Phantasia, both accomplished with extensive use of pulse-code modulation (PCM) sources via the Super Famicom sound chip.
-The main theme of Down the World was originally set to be performed by singer-songwriter Masatoshi Ono.
-However, it was ultimately performed by an uncredited female vocalist in the final release.
+The main theme of Down the World was originally set to be performed by singer-songwriter Masatoshi Ono, but it was ultimately performed by an uncredited female vocalist in the final release.

 Down the World was originally scheduled for an April 1994 launch before being delayed until July of that same year.
 After another delay, the game was released exclusively in Japan on September 30, 1994; it was later made available on the Nintendo Power flash cartridge service on December 1, 1997.
-A 27-song soundtrack, Down the World Music Episode 1, was released by Polystar ahead of the game on September 24, 1994.
+A 27-song soundtrack, Down the World Music Episode 1, was released by Polystar ahead of the game on September 24.
 Additional merchandise was released by Aspect including an encyclopedia, an official guidebook, a light novel adaptation, and a tabletop RPG version of the game.

 Reception

-A quartet of reviewers from developer ASCII's own magazine Weekly Famitsu scored Down the World a total of 28 out of 40.
 The readers of Family Computer Magazine scored the game a total of 21.2 out of 30.
-Game Criticism was complimentary of the story and stated that the concept of the user being integrated into the plot was comparable to Michael Ende's fantasy novel The Neverending Story.
-However, the reviewer felt that the game's lack of challenge, particularly from its auto-revive mechanic, trivialized any emotional connection the player might have with the game's universe.
+Game Criticism was complimentary of the story and stated that the concept of the user being integrated into the plot was comparable to Michael Ende's fantasy novel The Neverending Story, but also felt that the game's lack of challenge, particularly from its auto-revive mechanic, trivialized any emotional connection the player might have with the game's universe.